eums046/AWD-Template-Project/readme.md

 - 🕶️ **AR Navigation** – Uses Google AR to guide users to drop-off points.
 - 🎁 **Reward System** – Earn points for recycling and redeem them for vouchers or discounts.
 - 🏆 **Leaderboard System** – Track progress and compete with others.
 - 🛍️ **Upcycled Product Marketplace** – Buy and sell upcycled products.
-- 📚 **Educational Hub** – Learn about proper waste management and sustainability.

 ## Why Ecoloop?